-Voxson is an Australian technology company with a long history (over 45 years) of investment and innovation in consumer electronics.
+Voxson is an Australian technology company with a long history (over 45 years) of investment and innovation in consumer electronics (audio-visual).
 Throughout that time, Voxson’s business has evolved to stay at the leading edge of technology and consumer trends.

-Voxson was founded by Lucas Longginou in Melbourne in 1969 as a designer and distributor of car audio, hi-fi and audio visual equipment.
-In 1980 it moved operations to Brisbane and continued marketing electronic products to major retailers such as Kmart, Myer and others.
+Voxson was founded by Lucas Longginou in Melbourne in 1969 as a designer and distributor of hi-fi and audio-visual equipment.
+In 1980 it moved operations to Brisbane and continued marketing electronic products to major retailers such as Harvey Norman, Kmart, Myer and others.

-In the late 1980’s Voxson concentrated its efforts on the design and marketing of analogue mobile phones and trunking radio systems, drawing on its existing experience working with radio technologies.
+In the late 1980’s Voxson concentrated its efforts on the design and marketing of analogue mobile phones and trunking radio systems, drawing on its existing experience working with radio and television technologies.

-Voxson invested over $20 million in R&D relating to digital cellular and GPS technologies and established a local team of engineers to lead its R&D program.
-A further $30 million was invested on the GSM R&D program enabling Voxson to commercialise its tri-band phones and V-Build interface.
-Voxson built and operated a 3.3 hectare technology park in Eagle Farm, Brisbane which included a plastic injection plant, R&D department and full production facilities enabling Voxson to manufacture state of the art cellular technology.
+Voxson invested over $20 million in R&D relating to digital cellular and GPS technologies and established a local team of engineers to lead its R&D program prior to going public.
+A further $30 million and a further $40 million from Morgan stock brokers was invested on the GSM R&D program including several million in patents and manufacturing enabling Voxson to commercialise its tri-band phones and V-Build interface.
+Voxson built and operated a 3.3-hectare technology park in Eagle Farm, Brisbane which included a R&D department, SMD micro component manufacturing, plastic injection plant for the plastic housing of the phones and full production facilities enabling Voxson to manufacture state of the art cellular technology.

-Over time, Voxson developed particular expertise in plasma and liquid-crystal display (LCD) monitors and TVs.
+Over time, Voxson developed particular expertise in plasma and liquid-crystal display (LCD) monitors.
 This, in turn, has led to its current specialisation in a diverse range of large light-emitting diode (LED) screens.
 These screens are used in many indoor and outdoor applications, including advertising, road/traffic signs, music concerts and large presentations.